JuliaPOMDP/POMDPs.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaPOMDP/POMDPs.jl.svg?branch=master)](https://travis-ci.org/JuliaPOMDP/POMDPs.jl)

-This package provides a basic interface for working with partially observable Markov decision processes (POMDPs).
+This package provides a basic interface for working with Markov decision processes (MDPs) and partially observable Markov decision processes (POMDPs).

 The goal is to provide a common programming vocabulary for researchers and students to use primarily for three tasks: